 The plugin interface is easy to use and is well thought out by the author.
 The scheduled optimization tool is a great feature to keep a busy website and WordPress database clean and optimized.
 Cleaning orphaned data is a must for any website owner that has installed multiple themes and plugins over the years.
 Overall, this plugin has proven to be a great tool to clean and optimize the WordPress database.

-The pro version of the plugin costs $15 which is reasonable considering what similar plugins cost on CodeCanyon and elsewhere.
+The pro version of the plugin has a reasonable cost considering what similar plugins cost on CodeCanyon and elsewhere.
 Visit the author’s website if you would like to purchase Advanced Database Cleaner.

 If you need help cleaning and optimizing your database you can call us directly at 602-633-4758 to get started.
 We will be able to assist you through our WordPress Maintenance Plans.